skhunDC/EAreviews/README.md

 - HTML/JavaScript frontend (`index.html`) displays the review form and includes a small EN/ES switch to change languages.
 All visible text uses `data-i18n-key` attributes so the entire interface switches language.
 - Review questions can be loaded from a spreadsheet or fall back to defaults in the page.
 - Managers and HR can adjust compensation and record final expectations.
+- Review answers are now automatically saved as you type, so progress persists across logins.
+- Submission status is displayed next to the review button for quick feedback.
 - The dev button is always visible, but opening the dev panel requires authentication through the Chrome browser OAuth session.
 Only the accounts `skhun@dublincleaners.com` and `ss.sku@protonmail.com` are allowed to access